Cardamom Helps You Lose Weight

 Water retention and bloating can also result in weight gain.
 If you suspect this is partly behind the extra pounds you are carrying, cardamom can be especially useful.
 Dubbed a natural diuretic in ayurveda, cardamom can help your body expel the extra water that’s being retained in the form of urine.
 As one study found, when given to test animals, it caused a significant rise in the volume of urine generated by the subjects.
 In fact, researchers found its effects comparable to a standard commercial diuretic.

 4. Reduces Bad Cholesterol

 With cardamom’s multi-pronged attack, it comes as no surprise that its fat-busting properties will also help lower blood cholesterol levels.
 The anti-hyperlipidemic activity, in particular, is beneficial to those with cholesterol problems, a common complaint for those who are overweight or obese.
-As one study on obese and overweight prediabetic women found, green cardamom powder was able to significantly lower total cholesterol levels, as well as the bad LDL cholesterol and triglycerides.
-However, do note that cardamom may also lower the good HDL cholesterol slightly, but this drop was less significant than what the control group experienced.
+As one study on obese and overweight prediabetic women found, green cardamom powder was able to decrease the bad LDL cholesterol and triglycerides, thereby significantly lowering the total cholesterol levels.
+However, cardamom also lowered the good HDL cholesterol slightly, but this drop was less significant than what the control group experienced.
 The researchers claimed that cardamom has a protective effect on the HDL levels.

 5. Reduces Bloating